7: A Salowe Vision

 “J, just answer me.
 I — I’ll figure out how I feel once I just know the truth.”

 J stared at Uzi, eyes narrowing, but Uzi didn’t glare back.
 Her gaze was pleading, and J sighed.
 “No. I don’t remember anything of the sort.
-If I had to say… it was probably V. She did a lot of solo missions, especially in the beginning.
+If I had to say… it was probably V. She had a lot of initiative, and took many solo missions, especially in the beginning.
 I’d need to check my archived reports, if she even bothered to report it.”

 A sputtering sound.
 “Did–didn’t–didn’t even t-taste that good.”